companje/companje.nl/transform.md

 title: Doodle3D Transform
 ---

-# download Sketch from console
+# download sketch from console
 (for example when due to an error the interface is gone)
 ```
 actions.files.downloadSketch()